wonkwonlee/wonkwonlee/README.md

 ### Hey, I'm Wonkwon Lee!

 I am an MSCS graduate from New York University, Courant Institute of Mathematical Sciences.

-During my Master’s, I was fortunate to work on Fair and Trustworthy AI.
+During my Master’s, I was fortunate to work on Fair and Trustworthy AI with Professor Julia Stoyanovich.
 Prior to to Master’s, I studied at the University of Manchester.
 Currently, I am a System Engineer at LG, also a prospective PhD applicantnl!

 🇰🇷🇨🇦🇬🇧🇺🇸